"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Qualitative Results

-Another significant challenge faced by ChatGPT is the lack of transparency.
+Another significant challenge faced by ChatGPT is the \textbf{lack of transparency}.
 Frequently, there are no citations or links to supporting documentation, and in some cases, ChatGPT even generates fake documentation.
 This lack of transparency adds an additional layer of difficulty in validating the accuracy of answers.
 Furthermore, ChatGPT is often ambiguous about its training resources, and there have been instances where it provided false information about its training data.

-When users attempted to use code generated by ChatGPT, some realized potential issues related to code management.
-Some expressed concerns that ChatGPT "will likely create code that is not maintainable," while others worried that it disrupted coding styles, with one user stating, "It looks like someone coded it with a split personality."
+When users attempted to use code generated by ChatGPT, some realized potential issues related to \textbf{code management}.
+Some expressed concerns that ChatGPT \emph{"will likely create code that is not maintainable,"} while others worried that it disrupted coding styles, with one user stating, \emph{"It looks like someone coded it with a split personality."}

-Unsurprisingly, users have encountered limitations in terms of resource access, including constrained training sets, the absence of live resources after 2021, the inability to run ChatGPT locally, and the lack of integrated development environment (IDE) plugins.
+Unsurprisingly, users have encountered limitations in terms of \textbf{resource access}, including constrained training sets, the absence of live resources after 2021, the inability to run ChatGPT locally, and the lack of integrated development environment (IDE) plugins.
 Additionally, there have been instances where ChatGPT refused to generate code, especially when specific trigger prompts were used.
 Users have also expressed the need for an 'adult' version of ChatGPT with fewer restrictions, as many of the current limitations are related to ethical concerns.
+Other access constraints include rate limitations, regional restrictions, financial implications, downtime, and system overload.
+Additionally, some users expressed concerns about \textbf{copyright} issues related to using ChatGPT's generated code, particularly in professional settings.